FazleRabbi16/uptimeMonitoring_api_rawNodejs/README.md

 add node_module to project via this command "yarn install".This is uptime checker so you need run/re-run the server every time .
 So we need nodemon for solve this issue.Add nodeman in dev dependencies by run this command yarn add nodemon --dev

-Why i prefer use nodemon dev dependencies rather then in globally ?
-Ans : Global installations might have some drawbacks, such as potential version conflicts between projects.
+Global installations might have some drawbacks, such as potential version conflicts between projects.So i choice add it dev dependencies.